-Where material and packaging properties are characterized incompletely, a program will be instituted to select the required stabilization process.
-Methods used will include NDA using digital radiography equipment installed in March 1997, and selected sampling of containers using existing gloveboxes with modification.
+Where material and packaging properties are characterized incompletely, a program has been instituted to select the required stabilization process.
+Methods used include NDA using digital radiography equipment installed in March 1997, and selected sampling of containers using existing gloveboxes with modification.
 Full material characterization capability began in April 1999.

-Current plans call for the repackaging of all existing high-grade, mixed plutonium solids (>100 g/can) to meet the current or revised metal and oxide storage standard.
-Other possibly unstable residues which are slated for processing include the mixed, low-grade solids in the HB-Line.
-The material processed in HB-Line will be transformed to oxide.
+Current plans call for the repackaging of all existing high-grade, mixed plutonium solids (>100 g/can) to meet the metal and oxide storage standard.
+Other possibly unstable residues which are slated for processing include the mixed, low-grade solids.
+The material processed in HB-Line will be transformed to oxide, while the residues processed in F-Area will be converted to metal.
+Ultimately, the plutonium oxides will be high fired and the plutonium metals and oxides will be packaged in accordance with DOE-STD-3013.